kmalakoff/knockback-todos-app/README.md

 **Views (jQuery-Tmpl templates)**

-* **header-template:** binds a div with the title text from the HeaderViewModel
+* **Header Section:** binds a div with the title text from the HeaderViewModel
-* **create-template:** binds the input element for adding a new Todo and binds the key events to the CreateTodoViewModel for the Enter key
+* **Create Section:** binds the input element for adding a new Todo and binds the key events to the CreateTodoViewModel for the Enter key
-* **list-template:** binds an unordered list element with a foreach template to render each of the Todos
+* **List Section:** binds an unordered list element with a foreach template to render each of the Todos
 * **item-template:** binds all the elements to render a Todo (in both view and edit modes) and binds the TodoViewModel handlers like double click to enter edit mode, changing the Todo model's done state when the checkbox state changes, etc
-* **stats-template:** binds elements to display the summary stats using the StatsViewModel properties
+* **Stats Section:** binds elements to display the summary stats using the StatsViewModel properties
-* **footer-template:** binds the localized instructions text from FooterViewModel
+* **Footer Section:** binds the localized instructions text from FooterViewModel

 **Note:** In order to provide localized text, all text was refactored out into templates which is why there is so many templates where there were few before.
-**Note:** the header-template is not really needed in this application, but in the "Todos - Knockback Complete" application, additional functionality will be added to it.
+**Note:** the Header Section is not really needed in this application, but in the "Todos - Knockback Complete" application, additional functionality will be added to it.

 # MVVM in "Todos - Knockback Complete"/"Todos - Mockup"
-This application extends the "Todos - Classic" by adding ORM for PrioritySettings/PrioritiesSettingList to configure display colors based on Todo priority, adding the priority localized labels and colors to the relevant views ('header-template' for global settings editing, 'create-template' for new Todos' priority, and 'item-template' to display and edit the Todo's priority), adding list sorting options into the 'list-template', and  localization options to the 'footer-template'.
+This application extends the "Todos - Classic" by adding ORM for PrioritySettings/PrioritiesSettingList to configure display colors based on Todo priority, adding the priority localized labels and colors to the relevant views ('Header Section' for global settings editing, 'Create Section' for new Todos' priority, and 'item-template' to display and edit the Todo's priority), adding list sorting options into the 'List Section', and  localization options to the 'Footer Section'.

 **Models (Backbone.Model + Backbone.Collection)**